 View over Baby Lake

-Directions: In Ishpeming, West of Al Qual Park, is a great overlook.
+Directions: In Ishpeming, West of Al Quaal Park, is a great overlook.
 While traveling west on 41 from Marquette, turn right on N 2nd.
 Street (opposite the Ski Hall of Fame), N 2nd. street becomes Prairie Avenue, you will see a little brick church on the right hand side at the end of the road.
-Head toward the wooded area behind the church, you will than see some rocks that look like steps.
-Walk up the rocks veer towards your right and take it to the rock outcrops you will be up on a cliff and see an overlook of Baby Lake and a wonderful view of Fall Colors.
+Head toward the wooded area behind the church, you will then see some rocks that look like steps.
+Walk up the rocks and veer towards your right and take it to the rock outcrops.
+You will be on a cliff and see an overlook of Baby Lake and a wonderful view of Fall Colors.

 The Central Tour trail length is approximately 165 miles.

 The East Tour begins as you travel south from Marquette along US-41 approximately 17 miles to the junction of M-94.
 Seven miles east of this junction is the turnoff for Laughing Whitefish Falls.
 (To reach these falls, drive north along the Sundell Road approximately three miles.)
 Return to M-94 and continue east until you reach H-03 located between Chatham and Forest Lake.
 Drive north on H-03 along the AuTrain River and past scenic AuTrain Lake until you reach the junction of M-28.
 Travel east along the Lake Superior shoreline on M-28.
 On a clear day you can see Marquette in the distance.
 Approximate tour distance: 85 miles.